Overlap Algebras as Almost Discrete Locales: Overlap algebras

-An open set $A$ is {\bf regular} if it equals the interior of its closure, that is, $A$ $=$ $\inte(\inte A^c)^c$ $=$ $--A$.
-For this reason, $x = --x$ is usually taken as the definition of a regular element of a frame/locale.
-In particular, \emph{a locale is Boolean if and only if all its elements are regular}.
+Let $\inte$ be the interior operator on the subsets of a topological space $X$.
+An open set $A$ is {\bf regular} if it equals the interior of its closure, that is, $A$ $=$ $\inte(\inte A^c)^c$, where $(\ )^c$ is the set-theoretic complement.
+Since $\inte A^c$ is just the pseudo-complement $-A$ in the frame of open sets, we have that $A$ is regular when $A=--A$.
+For this reason, an element $x$ of a frame/locale is said {\bf regular} if $x=--x$; and a locale is Boolean if and only if all its elements are regular.